cobite/safebox-server-2/README.md

 nano Caddyfile
 ```

-Replace the first line with your actual domain or subdomain.
+Replace the first part of the file with your actual domain.

 ---